epmd-edp/jenkins-operator/documentation/gitlab-integration.md

     }
     ```

 6. Create a new Job Provision.
-Navigate to the Jenkins main page and open the *job-provisions* folder:
+Navigate to the Jenkins main page and open the *job-provisions/ci* folder:

     * Click *New Item*;
     * Type the name;